 Students sometimes need assistance beyond that of an instructor in the classroom to understand and develop the knowledge and skills necessary to succeed.
 Faculty are available for one-on-one virtual or in-person appointments and by electronic communication.
-Students needing more sustained assistance are encouraged to utilize the following tutoring options.
+Students needing additional help are encouraged to utilize online tutoring.